Stock market hopefuls face harder sell as investors weary of IPO flood

 "When so many deals start going to discount it's a signal to the investment bankers that they got it wrong.
 And I do think they have got it wrong," said Gunn.

 In an August email to bankers, investment firm BlackRock complained to bankers about newly-floated companies missing their first public results forecasts and the stock plummeting subsequently.
-The email named firms including online travel agency eDreams (EDRE.MC) and Spanish testing business Applus (APPS.MC).
+The email named firms including online travel agency eDreams and Spanish testing business Applus .

 "The street should have been more prudent in its forecasts.
 Some investors have been saying, 'I wish you guys had priced these things a bit better for us,'" said one equity capital markets banker who declined to be named because of the sensitivity around pricing.